Type: Construction of a single-family house

-Location: Oliveira do Bairro – PORTUGAL
+Location: Oliveira do Bairro, Portugal

 It admits a pronounced morphology, with a variation of about 5m, between the two ends of its width.
 It also has an irregular shape, and it is subjected to a diverse and complex legislation being regulated by several entities.

-Once the width of the terrain is smaller than it’s length, and in order to achieve the programmatic requirements, the building’s main elevation becomes transversal to the street, also allowing the building to relate to the surrounding space in a larger extension.
+Once the width of the terrain is smaller than its length, and in order to achieve the programmatic requirements, the building’s main elevation becomes transversal to the street, also allowing the building to relate to the surrounding space in a larger extension.

 The building’s positioning is conditioned by the restriction imposed by the city urbanistic laws, because part of the terrain cannot be built.
-Therefore it’s located in the north part of it and it’s oriented to the southeast, in order to enjoy the views and the desirable solar exposition.
+Therefore, it is located in the north part of it and it’s oriented to the southeast, in order to enjoy the views and the desirable solar exposition.
 However, this condition separates the building from the terrain’s entry point.
 Thus, in order to access from the low level of the street, a ramp was proposed to guarantee a comfortable way to reach the house and, at the same time, to create a barrier between the road and the building.
-This ramp and it’s contiguous green space create layers that make up the front profile of the street, where you can see the building in the background, being it’s view interrupted by vegetation and a concrete wall.
+This ramp and it is contiguous green space create layers that make up the front profile of the street, where you can see the building in the background, being it’s view interrupted by vegetation and a concrete wall.

 In order to ensure compliance with the legislation regarding the protected area, the morphology of the terrain of this zone does not change, and the only floor covering is the one for the ramp, which, in order to guarantee the minimum of waterproofing, is gradually placed in a non-continuous and almost random way of game like “here and there”.

 You get to the building through its higher floor.
 The volume recedes to welcome us into the interior space, cozy and intimate without windows, and then you are forced to descend to finally get an intense view over the garden, through a wide glass facade.